Maspalomas is one of the best, if not THE best, destination for gays to spend their vacation, or gaycation as many like to say. Its’ the gay paradise.

 This setup makes socializing and meeting new people super duper easy and fun.
 Expect to encounter many solo travelers.
 You can find all the Men-Only resort here.

 During the prides the men-only resorts host huge pool parties.
 See more about this here.
 Definitely don’t miss the “Ice Cream” pool parties.
-By the way, the Away Events boat parties (only naked men every Thursday and LGBT+ on Fridays) are also a must.
+Then there are the random pool parties here and there.
+Make sure you follow us on Instagram to know when and where as we are posting about it in our stories.

 If the gay-only accommodations are full (during pride events and festivals, you are lucky if you can score a spot if you don’t reserve ahead of time, they completely sold out about one month before the event), you can go for any of the outstanding gay-friendly resorts and hotels mentioned here.
 If you’re looking to be facing the ocean, check those rentals here.